zramsay/eris-cli/docs/tutorials/getting-started.md

     eris keys ls
     ```

-    If you do not have any keys then please take the time to [make some keys](/docs/documentation/keys/latest/examples/exporting_your_keys/).
-After you find a key which you currently have, then add that as the `address` flag to the `eris pkgs do` command.
+    If you do not have any keys then please take the time to generate some keys as described in Step 2 of this tutorial.

 [^3]: If you choose the wrong key then you'll get an error which will probably look something like this: